tonethar/IGME-235-Shared/tutorial/HW-circle-blast-1.md

 ![Screenshot](_images/circle-blast-4-pixi6.5.8.png)

-- If you don't want to type in the URLs for the 2 libraries, then google "CDN Pixi" and "CDN Howler" to find and copy/paste the URLs yourself.
+- If you don't want to type in the URLs for the 2 libraries, then google "CDN Pixi" and "CDN Howler" to find and copy/paste the URLs yourself.  **For now, make sure that you stick to Pixi Version 6.
+Pixi Version 7 is not compatible with our Tutorial (yet)**

 ### Is everything imported?